 When it came to applying to college, I had every teenager’s dream: my parents left it completely up to me.
 There were no questions, no nagging, no limits -- and no direction.
-As the first child in my family to go to a four-year college, I felt like I was forging my college path alone.
-I didn’t know what I was doing.
+As my older brother did not apply to a four year university, this was my parents' first experience with the college admission process since they had applied themselves.
+I felt like I was forging my college path alone, and I didn’t know what I was doing.

 Touring colleges to create my list

 Being a strong student, I felt I had a lot of options, but that made choosing colleges overwhelming.
 At first, I was looking at small, liberal arts colleges because they were similar to my private Catholic high school, with the small community and individual attention.

 But as I toured more schools across the county, my top choice became the University of Oregon.
 I was surprised how much I liked it considering it was not anything like the colleges I had been focusing on.
 It had a beautiful campus and all the amazing resources of a large university, yet it still had a small-school vibe.
 I also was really attracted to its honors college, which had a smaller community.

 St. Mary’s steps up

 My first acceptance was from St. Mary’s College of California.
 I was really happy about it, and so were my parents when they saw the large merit scholarship they offered me.
 St. Mary’s wasn’t my top choice.
 It was just a half-hour’s drive from home and a lot of students from my high school went there.
 I didn’t want college to be a continuation of high school; I really wanted to branch out, gain new perspectives, and experience an independent life.

 As I received more acceptances, especially to U-Oregon, Boston University, and St. Olaf in Minnesota, I was thrilled!
 While my offers all came with scholarships, none were as large as St. Mary’s.
 University of Oregon, in fact, was going to be quite expensive because I’d be paying out-of-state tuition.